In addition to their 6 units of foundation coursework, students are required to complete 6 units of Global Health coursework.

 Open to medical students, graduate students, and advanced undergraduates.
 Examines the newly emerging field of human rights and global health, beginning with the essential background into the field of human rights, and the recent emergence of health as a human right.
 Emphasis is on the pioneering work of Dr. Paul Farmer and Partners in Health and the challenge he and his organization have posed to the conventional wisdom about approaches to combating poor health and disease worldwide.
 Topics include the "big three" infectious diseases -- tuberculosis, malaria, and HIV/AIDS -- as well as emerging infectious diseases, clean water and sanitation, and malnutrition and famine.

-- Alternatively, the GH core course requirement can be fulfilled by completing at least three of the following four core seminars:
+Alternatively, the GH core course requirement can be fulfilled by completing at least three of the following eight core one-unit seminars:

-- MED 285: Global Leaders and Innovators in Human and Planetary Health (1 unit)
+- MED 285: Global Leaders and Innovators in Human and Planetary Health (HRP 285)

 CEE 265D: Water and Sanitation in Developing Countries